 These selected readings outline a landscape of references, exploring the preservation-or lack thereof-of legacies from the past, embracing a novel perspective.
-This selection encapsulates the insights of the contributors to this academic volume, offering a substantive and thoughtful exploration on the potential future(s) of the past.
+The selection comprises recommended readings by the contributors to this volume.
+This selection encapsulates the insights of the contributors to this academic volume, offering a substantive and thoughtful exploration on the potential future of the past.

-Bonnet, E., D. Landivar, and A. Monnin.
-Héritage et fermeture.
-Une écologie du démantèlement.
+Bonnet, Emmanuel, Diego Landivar, and Alexandre Monnin.
+Héritage et fermeture - Une écologie du démantèlement.
 Editions Divergences, 2021.

-DeSilvey, C. Curated Decay: Heritage Beyond Saving.
+Desilvey, Caitlin.
+Curated Decay: Heritage Beyond Saving.
 University of Minnesota Press, 2017.